Provincial Nominee Programs (PNPs)

 Nominations are often limited to people who have connections within the province or territory.
 If you’re applying from school or work experience, there is a higher chance of receiving your nomination!

-As it varies across Canada, you’ll want to be mindful of the type and region you wish to live in a while looking for work.
+As it varies across Canada, you’ll want to be mindful of the type and region you wish to live in while looking for work.

 Requirements For Canada’s PNPs

-PNP’s in Canada have different needs, but they can all use a little help from you.
-The requirements for each PNP vary depending on the province or territory, with some looking more closely at your work experience while others focus more heavily on education level qualifications.
+PNPs in Canada have different needs, but they can all use a little help from you.
+The requirements for each PNP vary depending on the province or territory, with some looking more closely at your work experience while others focus more heavily on education-level qualifications.

 How To Apply To Through The Paper-Based Process?